MeVisLab/examples/mevislab.github.io/content/tutorials/visualization/visualizationexample4.md

 ![View2DExtensions](/images/tutorials/visualization/V4_02.png "View2DExtensions")

 ### Add Screenshot Gallery to Viewing Area
-With the help of the module `SoRenderArea` you can record screen-shots and movies.
+With the help of the module `SoRenderArea` you can record screenshots and movies.
 Before we do that, open {{< menuitem "View" "Views" "Screenshot Gallery" >}}, to add the Screenshot Gallery to your viewing area.

 ![Screenshot Gallery](/images/tutorials/visualization/V4_03.png "Screenshot Gallery")